-- 6 cloves garlic
+- 6 cloves garlic, finely minced

-- 2 lemons, juiced (about ¼ cup)
+- Juice of 2 lemons, about ¼ cup

-- 1 tablespoon dijon mustard
+- 2 tablespoons dijon mustard

-- ½ cup extra virgin olive oil
+- ½ cup extra virgin olive oil, or avocado oil

-- cracked pepper (optional, to taste)
+- cracked pepper, optional, to taste

 - Add olive oil and whisk until an emulsion forms